briansimiyuj/doctor-appointment-app/README.md

         f. `uploadedBy`: uploader's name (from profile context or dummy data)
         g. `uploadedByID`: uploader's ID (from profile context or dummy data)
         h. `content`: file content as a base64 string (from FileReader)

+      3. Create a `uploadFileToFirebase` function that takes file and document as parameters and returns a promise of `DocumentType` object
+        a.
+Create unique file name by combining file name and random ID
+        b.
+Use `ref` from `storage` to create a reference to the file
+        c.
+Use `uploadBytes` to upload the file to Firebase Storage
+        d.
+Use `getDownloadURL` to get the download URL of the uploaded file

+      4. Create a `uploadAndProcessFile` function that takes file as parameter and returns a promise of `DocumentType` object
+        a.
+Call `processFile` to process the file and get the document
+        b.
+Call `uploadFileToFirebase` to upload the file to Firebase Storage and get the document
+        c.
+Return the document

       3. Create a `handleFilesUpload` function that will be called when the "Upload" button is clicked
         a.
 Check if there are any files selected, if not, exit the function
         b.
 Set `isUploading` to true
         c.
-Simulate the upload process by using `setTimeout` to delay the upload by 2 seconds
+Use `Promise.all` to map all `selectedFiles` through the `processFile` function, creating an array of `DocumentType` objects.
         d.
-Map the selected files to the `processFile` function to coreate an array of `DocumentType` objects
+Select the first file from `selectedFiles` object
         e.
-Loop through the array of `DocumentType` objects and call `addDocument` for each object
+Upload the file to firebase storage using the `uploadBytes` function from the `firebase/storage` module
         f.
+Call `addDocument` and pass the `DocumentType` object to it
+        g.
 Clear the selected files
-        g.
+        h.
 Set `showUploadArea` to false

       3. Create a `canUpload` boolean state that will be used to disable the "Upload" button if there are no files selected and the upload process is not in progress